At a Glance:

 What about kegg?

 kegg predicts the fertile window in green days.
-Unlike Natural Cycles, the fertile window is always predicted to be 5 days in length.
+Unlike Natural Cycles, the fertile window is always predicted to be 5 days in length, which is intentional, as kegg is intended to show you your most fertile days.
+Since sperm can typically live for a maximum of 5 days, this is logical..
 For the first cycle, kegg places the fertile window prediction based on the cycle length you tell it when you set up your account.
 After the first cycle, the algorithm kicks in and uses your trends it learned in the first cycle and every cycle moving forward to predict your fertile window.
 It becomes more and more personalized with each cycle of kegg data.

 I learned quickly that the fertile window looks like a dip in my kegg readings.
 This is called the “fertile valley”.
 When I would start to see my readings going down, it clued me in that I was entering my fertile window, even during my first cycle.
 I liked this, since I didn’t have to rely on kegg’s predicted fertile window only.
 I enjoy “seeing” my fertility data and after I take each reading, I look to see where my value is plotted for the day.
 I also like that I don’t need to use kegg upon waking.
 I use kegg in the evening and appreciate the flexibility in selecting the time I use kegg.